webyrd/Barliman/README.md

 The cocoa version of the editor is written in Swift, and has been tested under OS X 10.11.4 and XCode 7.3.1.
 Eventually the editor will be crossplatform.
 I'm starting with cocoa since I'm developing on a Mac, and I want to make sure I don't box myself into a corner with the user interface/performance as I experiment with the design and the interface.
 The cocoa version of Barliman calls out to Chez Scheme (https://github.com/cisco/ChezScheme), which must be installed separately, and which is assumed to reside in `/usr/local/bin/scheme`.

+IMPORTANT:  The cocoa version of Barliman does its best to clean up the Scheme processes it launches.
+However, it is wise to run 'top -o cpu' from the terminal after playing with Barliman, to make sure errant Scheme processes aren't running in the background.
+If these tasks are running, you can kill them using 'kill -9 <pid>', where <pid> is the process identifier listed from the 'top' command.